DarrylNnon/free-genai-bootcamp-2025/Andrei-Kaparthy/personal-development/day-4/README.md

-# mini-Project 1: Prompt Playground
+# mini-Project 1: Prompt Playground (CLI or Streamlit)

 This Streamlit application serves as a playground for experimenting with and testing various prompt engineering techniques, particularly for DevSecOps use cases like generating secure Infrastructure as Code (IaC).